szagoruyko/imagenet-validation.torch/README.md

 Also used to make sure that models converted from other frameworks are correct.

+This code was used in "An Analysis of Deep Neural Network Models for Practical Applications" report http://arxiv.org/abs/1605.07678

 # Evaluation

 |Model name| top-1 (central crop) accuracy | test time (s) | framework | trained by |